PolymerLabs/start-polymer3/README.md

   Replace the URL with your app URL before deploying.

-After enabling the service worker, the app should have excellent results on all Lighthouse audits.
+After making the changes above, the app should have excellent results on all Lighthouse audits.
 Visit [start-polymer3.firebaseapp.com](https://start-polymer3.firebaseapp.com) to see a deployed version of this app.